 Among the popular content management system (CMS), Joomla is well-known for its security features and its robustness.

 But using Joomla to build and maintain your site is no guarantee that it will not be hacked.
-No matter how much effort you put to secure your site, there will always be a vulnerability that you’re not aware of, one that opens a door for hackers to enter and seize your beloved content.
+No matter how much effort you put into securing your site, there will always be a vulnerability that you’re not aware of, one that opens a door for hackers to enter and seize your beloved content.

 Joomla sites can be hacked in many ways.
 To begin, the server that hosts your site can be insecure.
-There are many vulnerabilities that can be exploited in a server, such as weak credentials, unprotected DNS services, open ports, and many others.
+Many vulnerabilities can be exploited in a server, such as weak credentials, unprotected DNS services, open ports, and many others.

-A sadly common one is the use of the default admin account with a weak password that can be obtained by a brute force attack.
+A sadly common one is using the default admin account with a weak password that a brute force attack can obtain.
 Another one is the failure to update the Joomla core system or the installed plugins or templates.

 In conclusion, your Joomla site may get hacked, no matter what.
 The next question you might ask is: How do I know if my website got hacked, and what are the consequences?